tshepang/blog/content/computing/easing switching between Git and Mercurial.rst

     # checking history of a file
     vl README

-This makes my life so much easier, since I no longer have to care where I'm at, at least for the most common of commands.
+This makes my life so much easier, since I no longer have to care which VCS I'm on, at least for the most common of commands.
 I am pleased with self.

 ----